wesleyboar/DS-User-Guide/user-guide/docs/usecases/arduino/usecase_quoFEM.md

 <p style="text-align: center;"> Fig.5 - (a) simulated cyclic stress-strain curve; (b)stress path during the simulated cyclic direct simple shear test; (c) evolution of pore water pressure ratio during the simulated CyDSS test </p>

 The sensitivity analysis is performed using the algorithm in Weirs et al. (2012) through the Dakota engine that interfaces with quoFEM [3].
 2500 simulations were performed using the prior distributions in Table 1.
-The resulting sensitivity is shown in Fig. 6(a) which indicates that $D_r$ is the dominating parameter for the response $Y$.
-This is also confirmed by inspecting the scatter plot of Fig. 6(b): $D_r$ (horizontal axis) demonstrates a stronger influence on the output (vertical axis) compared to the influence of the other parameters shown in (c) and (d).
-Based on this, we can expect that the CyDSS observations will help constrain the uncertainty in $D_r$, while the reduction of uncertainty in $h_{po}$ and $G_o$ will be relatively limited.
+The resulting sensitivity is shown in Fig. 6(a) which indicates that *Dr* is the dominating parameter for the response *Y*.
+This is also confirmed by inspecting the scatter plot of Fig. 6(b): *Dr* (horizontal axis) demonstrates a stronger influence on the output (vertical axis) compared to the influence of the other parameters shown in (c) and (d).
+Based on this, we can expect that the CyDSS observations will help constrain the uncertainty in *Dr*, while the reduction of uncertainty in *hpo* and *Go* will be relatively limited.
 Additionally, different types of experiments would be needed to better characterize those other parameters.

 ![Probabilistic calibration](img/UC2-Arduino-6.png "Probabilistic calibration")
 <p style="text-align: center;"> Fig.6 - (a) Sensitivity analysis results for the critical number of cycles given CSR = 0.172; (b)–